dias-duisembayev/courses_drf/README.md

 This project integrates:
 Users app has custom user models, custom registration, login, logout views.
-Also, view-leve custom permissions were implemented.
+Also, view-level custom permissions were implemented.
 Courses app uses filtering and ordering as well as complex lookup.
 Custom view-level permissions were implemented as well.
 The project itself uses postgres as a DB engine and has a throttling configured.
 The users app contains unit tests for registration/authentication functionalities.